Special Educational Needs

 We support children’s medical needs

 The school nurse visits school to carry out basic checks with children.
 Medicines are stored safely in the school office and parental consent forms are required for the administration of medicines.
-Inhalers are kept in the meeting room or classroom and always accessible for the child.
+Inhalers are kept in the office or classroom and always accessible for the child.
 All teaching and non teaching staff are first aid trained.
 Training is accessed for any specific medical need.

 We support children during unstructured parts of the day